rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-----------------+--------------+-------------+
 ```

-9. Return the products (name) whose name contains 'c' with an inventory less than the average inventory.
+9. Return the products (name) whose name contains 'C' with an inventory less than the average inventory.

 #### Output:
 ```